CognitiveProgrammer/Move_Over_ObjectOriented_Using_tuples/Functional_Tuples/README.md

 // calling the function with tuple data members int result = TupleFn(get<0>(tWithFn), get<1>(tWithFn));
 ```
-###2.2 : Using std::tuple data members in tuple functions
+### 2.2 : Using std::tuple data members in tuple functions

 *Though we can call tuple functions, but there seems to be a serious limitations.
-In the last example above, I need to manually pass the parameters of tuples.
-However, I'd like it to be implicit as happens with struct of classes*
+In the last example above, we need to manually pass the parameters of tuples.
+However, many a times we'd like it to be implicit as happens with struct of classes*

 *Well, in template meta programming, its not possible to refer a template argument N-1 at N. so we can't do it in place.
 However, its possible to do the same by changing the function definition after defining it while creating tuples.
 Here is how we'll do it*